bababouf/Traveling-Salesman/README.md

 **Program Loop**

 The program loop starts when _nodeExpansionDispatcher()_ is called, and continues until the unprocessedNodesQueue is empty, upon which the best route will be printed out to the console.
 Initially, the root node is the only node in the unprocessedNodesQueue.
+Below are the steps carried out for each iteration:

 1. _aqcuireUnprocessedNode()_ : a node is popped from the unprocessedNodesQueue
 2. _updateNodeConstraint()_ : the constraint, as discussed above, keeps track of the cell that will be examined for inclusion/exclusion.
-A constraint is a pair of integers (<row><column>).
 At each iteration in the loop, the constraint is updated a column at a time.
-The root node starts with a constaint of <0><0>, and is updated as follows:
+The root node starts with a constaint of (0 , 0) and is updated as follows:

 - The column is incremented until the *last column* (numberOfCities - 1) is reached.
 For a 5-city simulation, this is column 4.

 - Once the last column is reached, the row is incremented by 1.
 The column then becomes equal to (row + 1).
-Example: If we are at constraint <0><4>, the constraint now becomes <1><2> for the next iteration.
-Similarly, if we are at constraint <2><4>, the constraint becomes <3><4>.
+Example: If we are at constraint (0 , 4), the constraint now becomes (1, 2) for the next iteration.
+Similarly, if we are at constraint (2, 4), the constraint becomes (3, 4).

-- Updating the constraint is *no longer possible* (signifying that a ROUTE has been found) when we reach a constraint of
-<(numberOfCities - 2)><(numberOfCities - 1)>.
-In the above example, <3><4> is the final constraint and cannot be updated.
+- Updating the constraint is *no longer possible* (signifying that a ROUTE has been found) when we reach a constraint of (numberOfCities - 2 , numberOfCities - 1).
+In the above example (3 , 4) is the final constraint and cannot be updated.
 When a route is found, the updateConstraint method returns true.

 3. _if(routeFound)_ : updateNodeConstraint() returns true if a route is found
    - If true, that route (node) is pushed into a queue of other found routes.
 This route is then used to prune all other nodes with a higher lowerbound than it from the unprocessedNodesQueue.
 In the three simulations, each time a route is found it *IS* the best possible route, and all other nodes are terminated from the queue.
 I will talk more about this in the analysis section below.